 - I will respect and interact in a professional manner with paid staff, volunteers, and clientele.
 I will be a positive role model, refraining from profanity, harassment, disruptive behavior, or abuse of any kind

 - I will perform assigned duties without financial compensation or workers’ compensation coverage.
-I will not accept personal payment for speaking engagements or other activities performed as a Master Gardener volunteer.
+I will not seek or accept personal payment for speaking engagements or other activities performed as a Master Gardener volunteer.

 - I will provide unbiased, research-based information consistent with NC State University recommendations.